 SAVUTI AND LINYANTI AREAS – CAMPING

-Depending on weather and Track conditions at the time you are there, the next two days will be spent in these areas enjoying the natural beauty and in search of the wildlife.
-Camps will be within the National Park camp sites which have showers and toilets.
-From your safe and secure camp sites you can head out in the mornings and afternoons and explore the labarynth of tracks in the area.
+Depending on weather and track conditions at the time, the next two days will be spent in these areas enjoying the natural beauty and in search of wildlife.
+Camps will be set up within the National Park camp sites which have showers and toilets.
+From our safe and secure camp sites, we will head out and explore the labyrinth of tracks in the area.
 After a full day of game viewing with a stop for lunch at a picnic spot, its back to camp and dinner around a blazing camp fire.
 A great way to finish the day.
 To sleep at night, snug and safe in your “rooftop penthouse” with the background sounds of an African night, is a memory you will never forget.
 (BD)

 DAY 24 CHOBE AREA – MWANDI TENTED LODGE -LODGE